Elite-HRV/spren-vision-ios/docs/Spren-Vision/Spren-Vision-Android-SDK.md

 ## Installation

-1. Visit the [Spren Vision Android SDK GitHub Repository](https://github.com/Elite-HRV/spren-vision-android) to install the SDK via the Gradle build system.
+1. Visit the [Spren Vision Android SDK Maven Repository](https://repo1.maven.org/maven2/com/spren/) to install the SDK via the Gradle build tool.
+We encourage using the latest remote binary available.
 For more information, see the Android docs for [Add build dependencies](https://developer.android.com/studio/build/dependencies).

 2. Add a camera usage permission to your app's Manifest.
 For more information, [Request app permissions](https://developer.android.com/training/permissions/requesting).